Indiana Dunes National Park: Rail programs

 Indiana Dunes National Park partners with the non-profit 501(c)(3) American Passenger Rail Heritage Foundation to provide on-board educational programs for train passengers on the South Shore Line.
-On select Saturdays, interpretive guides with the APRHF Rail Rangers ride roundtrip between Millennium Station and South Bend Airport station to provide narration about the park and the other sites passengers see outside their window.
+On select Saturdays, interpretive guides with the APRHF Rail Rangers ride roundtrip between Millennium Station and South Bend International Airport station to provide narration about the park and the other sites passengers see outside their window.

 Professional development

 During the academic year, Indiana Dunes National Park and the Dunes Learning Center (DLC) provide professional development opportunities for teachers in the K–12 setting.
 Workshops feature experts in various fields of study, hands-on activities, and adventures within the national park.
 Illinois and Indiana teachers can receive continuing education units (CEUs) or continuing recertification units (CRUs) for each workshops.
 Those teachers wishing to earn graduate credit can do so through Indiana University Northwest and Chicago State University.
 Workshops are held at the DLC.